kluthen/upsilon_cities/city_engine/src/main/java/com/example/city_engine/README.md

 See [City Controller](controllers/README.md#City), [Repository](repositories/README.md#City), [Service](services/README.md#City)

 Mostly expect routes:
-* GET /cities: Grab all cities(names, mostly) present in memory/db
+* GET /cities: Grab all cities(names, mostly) present in memory/db, where the user is present.
-* GET /city/{id}: Grab specified city fully, including all factories linked to it, that are viewable by the user.
+* GET /cities/{id}: Grab specified city fully, including all factories linked to it, that are viewable by the user.
 Also, retrieve user's storage in this city.

 ### Factory Management